Finalissima: Relaunch as "Finalissima"

 On 12 February 2020, UEFA and CONMEBOL signed a renewed memorandum of understanding meant to enhance cooperation between the two organisations.
 As part of the agreement, a joint UEFA–CONMEBOL committee examined the possibility of staging European–South American intercontinental matches, for both men's and women's football and across various age groups.
 On 28 September 2021, UEFA and CONMEBOL confirmed that the UEFA European Championship and Copa América winners would face each other in an intercontinental match, with the agreement initially covering three editions starting in 2022.
 On 15 December 2021, UEFA and CONMEBOL again signed a renewed memorandum of understanding lasting until 2028, which included specific provisions on opening a joint office in London and the potential organisation of various football events.
 On 22 March 2022, UEFA announced that the "CONMEBOL–UEFA Cup of Champions" would be the new name of the trophy for the Artemio Franchi Cup.

 2022

 The 2022 Finalissima took place between the winners of UEFA Euro 2020 (held in 2021), Italy, and the winners of the 2021 Copa América, Argentina, at Wembley Stadium in London, England.
 Argentina won the match 3–0 for their second title.

 2026

-Following the 2022 Finalissima, the next game was originally expected to take place in 2025.
-However, extensive conflicts with other events led to a postponement.
-It will be contested between UEFA Euro 2024 winners Spain and 2024 Copa América winners Argentina, with the latter in their third consecutive appearance.
-On 16 May 2025, both confederations confirmed that the match would be held in March 2026, with specific details regarding the calendar and venue currently being finalised.
+Following the 2022 Finalissima, the next game was originally expected to take place in 2025, but extensive conflicts with other events led to its postponement.
+On 16 May 2025, both confederations confirmed that it would be contested between UEFA Euro 2024 winners Spain and 2024 Copa América winners Argentina, with the latter in their third consecutive appearance.
+Later in December of the same year, it was revealed that the match would be held at the Lusail Stadium, Qatar.
+Due to the Iranian attacks on Qatar as part of the 2026 Iran war, the 2026 edition was cancelled as both federations were not able to agree where else to play the match.
+However, the two would later meet for the 2026 FIFA World Cup final later in the year, in which Spain would go on to defeat Argentina 1–0.